alexgheorg/alexgheorg.github.io/about.markdown

 ### Data Analytics Bootcamp, FastFutures, 2023

 - Collaborated with a team of nine to build a mock proposal for investment on a portable EV batteryand pitched it to a panel of investors who claimed they would have invested in the project.
-Wecovered unit economics, go-to-market, and data-driven decision-making in the presentation.
+We covered unit economics, go-to-market, and data-driven decision-making in the presentation.

 - Conducted exploratory data analysis and data visualisation.